|

 it out of awareness.
 Turn to Christ, and speaking to Him as you would speak

-to another person, tell Him what happened, tell Him how you feel, and ask
+to another person, tell Him what occurred, tell Him how you feel, and ask

 Him for help.